Scandinavian Journey: Featuring Norway and Denmark

 Day 14-15 — Oslo

-A half-day tour of Norway’s pastoral capital includes the Historical Museum, Vigeland Sculpture Park, with its intriguing bronze sculptures of human figures by artist Gustav Vigeland, and a ferry ride and visit to Norway's Resistance Museum.
+A half-day tour of Norway’s pastoral capital includes the National Gallery, Vigeland Sculpture Park, with its intriguing bronze sculptures of human figures by artist Gustav Vigeland, and a ferry ride and visit to Norway's Resistance Museum.
 The afternoon is free to explore Oslo’s many parks, galleries, and museums on your own.
 The next morning, visit the Viking Ship Museum, housing the well-preserved remains of wooden ships that crossed the ocean in search of new lands more than a thousand years ago.
 Also tour the nearby Kon-Tiki Musuem, with the original vessels and artifacts from Thor Hyerdahl's 1947 voyage across the Pacific.
 Enjoy a free afternoon before your farewell dinner this evening at your hotel.
 (2B,1D)

 Day 16 — Return to U.S.